Timís Hound Blog

 Another big outcross from about that same time was the addition of Woodpont Joker to my kennels.
 His contributions to the gene pool were drive, size, chop voice, and some of the black and tan coloring.
 He took the Little Ireland hounds I started with and added "grit" to them.
 Joker was from Larry Carter's kennel, but was mostly Showfield bloodline, which was an old show kennel from near Dayton, OH.

 Five generations into my breeding program, I had a female named Woodpont Beauty, who was a combination of the Joker x Little Ireland lines, but sired herself by Indian Hills Rowdy.
 Beauty was one of those hounds who could look tremendous when things were just right for her, and make you scratch your head at other times.
 She had a high-pitched screaming voice and other hounds would fly to her when she spoke.
 She was very fast, and like many good ones, she sometimes could be a little too much so.
 She placed many times at SPO trials in Ohio and West Virginia, and I will never forget her performance at the NBC Triple Challenge at Aldie, Virginia in 1997 when she dominated the Stake Class and won best 13 inch.
-She drove a rabbit at full speed clear across the enclosure right through the gallery never missing a turn on the paths while all but a couple of the other 30 hounds were trying to climb the fence to go after a deer.
+She drove a rabbit at full speed all the way across the enclosure, right through the gallery, never missing a turn on the paths while all but a couple of the other 30 hounds were trying to climb the fence to go after a deer.